This post may contain paid links. See more info on my privacy page.

 - I used a pellet smoker for this recipe, but any type of smoker is just fine as long as you control the temperature and get those thighs to the 185 degrees mark, internally.

-Sauces for Chicken Thighs
+Sauces for Smoked Chicken

 - Peri Peri Chicken is incredible when smoked!